kitschpatrol/svelte-tweakpane-ui/README.md

 - [svelte-tweakpane](https://github.com/pierogis/svelte-tweakpane) by [Karl Moore](https://pierogis.live)
 - [svelte-gui](https://github.com/mattcroat/svelte-gui) by [Matija](https://matia.xyz/)

-`svelte-tweakpane-ui` drew some inspiration from these projects, but was developed indepdendently.
-The `-ui` suffix in `svelte-tweakpane-ui` is to avoid a naming colission with Karl Moore's work.
+`svelte-tweakpane-ui` drew some inspiration from these projects, but was developed independently.
+The `-ui` suffix in `svelte-tweakpane-ui` is to avoid a naming collision with Karl Moore's work.

 #### Tweakpane adaptations for reactive frameworks